atlarge-research/opencraft/README.md

 git merge --no-ff upstream/dev
 ```

-There is a reasonable chance that this results in conflicting files—Glowstone's developers may have edited the code were inspecting or monitoring. **Merge these conflicts carefully.** Our existing modifications can be crucial for somebody else's experiments.
+There is a reasonable chance that this results in conflicting files, Glowstone's developers may have edited the code were inspecting or monitoring. **Merge these conflicts carefully.** Our existing modifications can be crucial for somebody else's experiments.
 If you don't know what to do, contact one of the other Opencraft team-members.

 # Running Experiments